nanxstats/sbgr/README.md

 ## Installation

-The package is currently not availble in the `release` branch, please switch to the `devel` branch to install, it's now follow the Bioconductor release schedule.
+The package is currently not availble in the Bioconductor `release` branch yet until next Bioc release cycle, please switch to the `devel` branch by following code to install.

 ```
 source("http://bioconductor.org/biocLite.R")